onap/vnfrqts-requirements/docs/Chapter5.rst

    -  A human readable description for the parameter.

-   -  This attribute is ONAP mandatory; it must be provided.
+   -  R-44001 The VNF Heat **MUST** provide the attribute 'description' on parameters.
 (Note that this attribute is OpenStack optional.)

 -  default:

    -  A default value for the parameter.

+   -  R-90526 The VNF Heat **MUST NOT** use the attribute 'default'.
-   -  ONAP does not support this attribute; it *must not* be provided in the Heat Orchestration Template.
-If a parameter has a default value, it must be provided in the environment file.
+      If a parameter has a default
+      value, it must be provided in the environment file.
 (Note that this attribute is OpenStack optional.)